Two Witches (film): Plot

 That night, Masha's grandmother dies in her home, and Masha simultaneously becomes possessed.
 Masha crashes a local Christmas house party, which Dustin and Melissa, still reeling from Simon's death, also happen to be attending.
-Masha violently attacks a female party guest in the bathroom, and Dustin overhears her repeating a strange mantra, the same he heard Sarah repeating the night she disappeared.
+Masha violently attacks a female party guest in the bathroom, and Dustin overhears her repeating a strange mantra, the same one he heard Sarah repeating the night she disappeared.
 Outside, as Dustin explains the incident to Melissa, Melissa is hit and killed by a passing motorist.
 The next morning, upon news of Melissa's death, Rachel reveals she was a friend of hers.

 On Christmas Eve, Rachel's mother Mary awaits her arrival, and is confused when Masha appears at her door, claiming that Rachel is en route, and that Rachel invited her because she had no one to celebrate the holiday with.
 When Mary lets her in, Masha presents her with a gift of a live rabbit, which she claims is Rachel, therianthropized.
 When a disturbed Mary orders Masha to leave, Masha breaks the rabbit's neck and throws it under the dining table.
 When Mary looks beneath the table, she sees the dead body of Rachel.
 Mary flees into the garage, only to witness an apparition of Masha's grandmother, who forces Mary to stab herself to death.

 Rachel's boyfriend Charlie arrives at the house, and is attacked and restrained by Masha with her supernatural powers.
 Dustin arrives unexpectedly and douses Masha with gasoline before lighting her on fire.
 Masha, severely burned, awakens in her grandmother's house surrounded by several other witches.
-Her grandmother's corpse lay in a chair in the room.
+Her grandmother's corpse lies in a chair in the room.
 The witches invoke the devil, who appears in the room, ordering the witches to "bow to their new queen".

 Some time later, a raving Sarah, finally discovered by authorities, is interviewed by a detective, and claims a witch ate her baby.
 When the lights go out, Masha's grandmother appears as Sarah laughs hysterically.